infernogpt/InfernoHWIDSpoofer/README.md

 ## Introduction

 HWID Spoofer by Inferno is a tool designed to spoof the HWID of your machine.
 It allows you to spoof, revert, back up, and restore your HWID with ease.
-This tool is perfect for testing and development purposes.
+This tool is perfect to destroy gorilla tag
 ## Features

 - **Spoof HWID**: Generate a random HWID to spoof your current one.